MikeGale/Goggles01/README.md

     |https://example.org^
     /foo.js^

-By default, a pattern can match anywhere in the URL, but there are specific characters which can be used to indicate prefix or suffix matches: we call them "anchors".
+By default, a pattern can match anywhere in the URL, but there are specific characters which can be used to indicate prefix or suffix matches: they are called "anchors".

 The '|' character can be used at the beginning or end of an instruction to indicate anchoring.
 The following instruction will match a prefix of the URL: